alanesq/esp32cam-demo/README.md

 GPIO:
-io pins available for use are 13 and 12 (12 must not be high at boot) You could also use 1 and 3 if you do not use Serial or 14,2&15 if not using SD Card Other possible pins you could solder directly to the esp32 module?
+io pins available for use are 13 and 12 (12 must not be high at boot) pin16 can be used but it has a 10k pullup resistor connected to it on this board for some reason so only good as an input You could also use 1 and 3 if you do not use Serial or 14,2&15 if not using SD Card Other possible pins you could solder directly to the esp32 module?
 17, 9, 10, 11, 6, 7, 8